fpsacha/Doxxer/README.md

 # Who it is ?
-A Powershell utility to quickly find informations about Users and AD groups.
+A Powershell utility to quickly find information about Users and AD groups.
 # Showcase
 <br>